 - Celebrate small successes but don’t get cocky

 - Link a “benefit” to the new habit and think of that benefit every time you repeat the new behavior

 Pathway to a healthier heart

-If you have a diagnosis of heart disease, then it’s never too late to change habits and improve your heart health.
+If you have a diagnosis of heart disease, then it’s never too late to change and improve your heart health.
 Your body is incredibly resilient, and even in the face of serious disease, lifestyle habit changes can improve your quality-of-life, and possibly allow you to reduce the dosages of certain medications or allow you to use fewer medications.
+Research suggests that an aspirin a day may not be a good practice for all aging individuals, so it’s even more important to have heart healthy habits.
 These new habits may also have a positive impact on other conditions you might have like diabetes.

 Maintaining new habits

 What’s the key to adopting a new habit and sustaining it long term?
 It only takes a few exposures to adopt a bad habit.
 Two separate donut feedings and you will likely be hooked!
 Undoing a several year donut habit will likely not take the 21 days that you may have heard is long enough to form and keep a good habit.
 In fact, there appears to be great variability among people when it comes to changing a habit and then no longer feeling like you need enormous willpower to keep it going.
 The goal should be a feeling of automaticity or a feeling that the behavior is not hard to do, but rather, pretty natural.
 A 2009 study suggests that it can take almost two months, 66 days, for many people to achieve that level of comfort with a new behavior.
 The key is repetition and consistency.